 Who we are:

 ESRL, or the Environmental Remote Sensing Lab is a research group located in the Bowman-Oddy building at the University of Toledo in Toledo, Ohio.
-ESRL is headed by Dr. Richard Becker who is an Assistant Professor of Geology at UT.
+ESRL is headed by Dr. Richard Becker who is an Associate Professor of Geology at UT.